 Wait as the time creeps into the evening, and then watch the sun making its way down before disappearing into the horizon.
 The sky turns from orange to red to purple, all colors stacking to each other creating an incredible painting only nature can create.

 Some are built on tall trees, others are built on the edge of a cliff.
 Photo spots at Kalibiru National Park are not free, visitors will need to pay an additional fee.
-But if the resulting are heavenly pictures.

 Trekking At Kalibiru National Park

-Adrenaline Bridge & Outdoor Activities
+Adrenaline Bridge & Swing

 The adrenaline bridge is a sky bridge made from wooden planks tied together with a rope.
 It’s shaky and scary at first, but try to distract the mind with the scenery while crossing.